Timeline of World War II (1943): December

 2: The Germans conduct a highly successful Air Raid on Bari, Italy.
 One of the German bombs hits an Allied cargo ship carrying mustard gas, releasing the chemical which killed 83 Allied soldiers.
 Over 1000 other soldiers died in the raid.

-3: Edward R. Murrow delivers his classic "Orchestrated Hell" broadcast over CBS Radio describing a Royal Air Force nighttime bombing raid on Berlin.
+3: In eastern Bosnia, the German 2nd Panzer Army launches the counter-insurgency operation Operation Kugelblitz. : Edward R. Murrow delivers his classic "Orchestrated Hell" broadcast over CBS Radio describing a Royal Air Force nighttime bombing raid on Berlin.

 4: In Yugoslavia, resistance leader Marshal Josip Broz Tito proclaims a provisional democratic Yugoslav government in-exile.

 12: Rommel is appointed head of "Fortress Europa", chief planner against the expected Allied offensive.

 13: German soldiers carry out the Massacre of Kalavryta in southern Greece.

 The United States VIII Corps arrives in European Theater.

 14: The United States XV Corps arrives in the European Theater.

 16: Kalinin is retaken in a large Red Army offensive.

 24: The US General Dwight D. Eisenhower becomes the Supreme Allied Commander in Europe.